 Airborne observations provide a snapshot of greenhouse gas flux patterns or mole fractions over large areas.
 Airborne platforms (research manned aircrafts, or unmanned aerial vehicles (UAVs)) are commonly instrumented with flask samplers or gas analysers to sample greenhouse gases in the atmosphere, supported by a suite of meteorological instrumentation such as anemometers or temperature sensors.
-Manned aircrafts , and larger UAVs , hold the capacity have the capability to carry eddy-covariance instrumentation that can directly measure surface-atmosphere fluxes, while particularly for smaller UAVs the limited payload mostly allows to sample smaller UAVs, in particular, have limited payloads that mostly allow sampling of mole fractions of greenhouse gases in the lower atmosphere.
-In the latter case, surface-atmosphere fluxes can be constrained based on vertical and horizontal patterns in greenhouse gas mole fractions, or mass balance approaches when sampling, for
+Manned aircrafts and larger UAVs have the capability to carry eddy-covariance instrumentation that can directly measure surface-atmosphere fluxes, while smaller UAVs, in particular, have limited payloads that mostly allow sampling of mole fractions of greenhouse gases in the lower atmosphere.
+In the latter case, surface-atmosphere fluxes can be constrained based on vertical and horizontal patterns in greenhouse gas mole fractions, or mass balance approaches when sampling, for example, the upwind and downwind sections of defined control volumes over the study area.